OpenObservability/OpenMetrics/OpenMetrics.md

 A MetricPoint in a Metric with the type Counter SHOULD have a Timestamp value called Created.
 This can help ingestors discern between new metrics and long-running ones it did not see before.

-A MetricPoint in a Metric’s Counter’s Total MAY reset to 0.
+A MetricPoint in a Metric's Counter's Total MAY reset to 0.
 If present, the corresponding Created time MUST also be set to the timestamp of the reset.

-A MetricPoint in a Metric’s Counter’s Total MAY have an exemplar.
+A MetricPoint in a Metric's Counter's Total MAY have an exemplar.

 ### StateSet